m1ga/ti.coronawidget/README.md

 * set places and press "Force update"

 **Note**
+_No F-Droid version yet._

+## Known issues

-_No Play Store or F-Droid version yet._ There are still some bugs and features that could be implemented:
+There are still some bugs and features that could be implemented:
 * if the icon is gone you have to restart the app to get new updates.
 Sometimes the system will kill the background process

 ## 🛠 Build